geonetwork/core-geonetwork/sextant/api-page-builder/README.rst

 and process their HTML so that they can be used locally to check for CSS/JS conflicts with the HTML surrounding Sextant.

-A configuration file has to be provided on the following model:
+A configuration file has to be provided using the following model:

 .. code:: yaml